 Don't Boast About Learning Manipulative Social Techniques

-There's nothing wrong with working on your people skills.
+There's nothing wrong with working to become more socially polished.
 Not all of us are lucky enough to have naturally learned every social skill we needed as we grew up.
 Sometimes we reach a point where we recognize we need to research and practice specific things in order to get what we want out of life.
 For example, it's fairly common for adults to realize they never properly learned how to make friends.
-They just fell into their friendships in grade school and college, but now that they're on their own in a new city it hits them that they have to properly learn how to put together a social circle.
+They just fell into their friendships in grade school and college, but now that they're on their own in a new city it hits them that they have to research how to put together a social circle.

 So there's not anything inherently bad about trying to develop your social skills.
 What about telling other people about it?
 Here you may want to consider a pragmatic approach.
 It may be fine to work on your interpersonal skills, but not everyone is going to get it.
 You may decide you want to avoid any unnecessary hassles or misunderstandings.